-The importance of retail packaging
+Advantages of good retail packaging

 Packing peanuts, bubble wrap, crumpled paper, and cardboard go a long way in protecting products as they leave your store or warehouse and travel to their final destinations.

-Baby and kids apparel retailer mini mioche produces reusable totes that fit with its eco-friendly ethos and are adorable.
+Baby and kids apparel retailer mini mioche produces reusable totes that fit with its eco-friendly ethos.
 Founder and Owner Alyssa Kerbel says, “Because we are an eco-conscious company, it makes sense to use reusable bags and it’s something our customers really appreciate.
-We also give customers who spend $150 or more in-store one of our premium printed cotton canvas tote bags.
-They feature a fun, limited edition print on one side and our logo on the other.”
+We also give customers who spend $150 or more in-store one of our premium printed cotton canvas tote bags.”

 Nicole Leinbach Reyhle, founder and publisher of Retail Minded, and co-founder of the Independent Retailer Conference, has the scoop on how packaging relates to branding:

-"When a merchant invests in branded bags, they are also investing in continued marketing for their business.
+When a merchant invests in branded bags, they are also investing in continued marketing for their business.
 Once that bag exits their store, it begins a journey that may connect with simply a few or even many consumers along the way.
-From potential customers seeing it on the streets to the user of the bag repurposing it again, the journey may not be clear, but it certainly guarantees continued brand exposure."
+From potential customers seeing it on the streets to the user of the bag repurposing it again, the journey may not be clear, but it certainly guarantees continued brand exposure.

 Provide product information